-The two main complaint types received in the Consumer Division concern billing disputes and quality of service problems.
-The Division also fields a number of complaints and inquiries related to the federal government's Lifeline program.
-This year, the Consumer Division's highest number of inquiries concerned: (1) questions concerning taxes and fees appearing on monthly billing statements; (2) the impact of the telephone service delivery being swapped from copper wires to fiber optics; and (3) unwanted telemarketing calls, telephone scams, and Caller ID spoofing.
+The two main complaint types received in the Consumer Division concern billing disputes and service quality problems.
+The Division also assists with handling a number of complaints and inquiries related to the federal government's Lifeline program.
+This year, the most prominent inquiries received by the Consumer Division concerned: (1) questions concerning taxes and fees appearing on monthly billing statements; (2) the impact of the telephone service delivery being transitioned from the legacy copper network to fiber optic technology; and (3) general inquiries concerning available consumer protections for telecommunications services, such as elder protection from telephone service suspension and exemption from directory assistance charges.

-In cases where the company is found to be at fault, as part of its informal investigation, the Consumer Division requires the company to provide an explanation addressing the problem, make the corrective action, make any warranted refunds or credits to consumer bills, or, with respect to the Lifeline program, resolve any barriers to enrollment.
+In cases where the service provider is found to be at fault, as part of its informal investigation, the Consumer Division requires the company to provide an explanation addressing the problem, make the corrective action, make any warranted refunds or credits to consumer bills, or, with respect to the Lifeline program, resolve any barriers to enrollment.